thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 Once you have connected the appliance, you can begin to configure the nodes in your Mac Terminal or Windows terminal emulator.

 ### Step 1: Change to the `install` directory
 In your terminal, change directory to `/home/admin/install` by running the command `cd /home/admin/install`.
-You may have to use the `home/admin` directory if your `/install` subdirectory does not exist.
+If your `/install` subdirectory does not exist, you may have to use the `home/admin` directory.

+    $ cd /home/admin/install

-### Step 2: Run the `get-config` command
+### Step 2: Get a list of nodes to configure
 Run the `tscli cluster get-config` command to get a list of the nodes that must be configured for the new cluster, and redirect it to the file `nodes.config`.
 More information on this procedure can be found in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).

+    $ tscli cluster get-config |& tee nodes.config

 ### Step 3: Configure the network of nodes
-Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).
-Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.
-If you have  additional nodes, complete each node within the nodes.config file in the same way.
+1. Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).
+2. Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.
+  * If you have  additional nodes, complete each node within the nodes.config file in the same way.

   Make sure that you do not edit any part of the nodes.config file except the sections explained in [Parameters of `nodes.config`]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html).
 Deleting quotation marks, commas, or other parts of the code could cause setup to fail.

-### Step 4: Run the `set-config` command
+### Step 4: Configure the nodes
 Configure the nodes in the `nodes.config` file using the `set-config` command [(set-config)]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#set-config-command).
-Run `$ cat nodes.config | tscli cluster set-config`.
+Run `$ cat nodes.config | tscli cluster set-config` in your terminal.
+If the command returns an error, refer to [set-config error recovery]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#node-scout-restart).

 {: id="set-config-command"}